 If a Business Associate or subcontractor fails to meet and uphold the requirements of an agreement, there are substantial ramifications.
 In some cases, they will be subject to criminal penalties.
 When a Business Associate or subcontractor violates a BAA, it is the responsibility of the Covered Entity to take steps to fix the breach.
 If those steps are unsuccessful, they must terminate the contract.
 If it’s impossible to terminate the contract, the Covered Entity must contact the HHS Office for Civil Rights.

+You cans see an example agreement online as well as learn more with our free courses.
 For more information on the Business Associate Agreement, Telehealthist offers a HIPAA course, available here.
 In the course, you will learn everything from the basics of HIPAA to privacy laws, security risks, safeguards and best practices.